IP in business transactions: United Arab Emirates overview

 Rouse & Co International

-Qualified.
-New South Wales, Australia, 2000.
+Professional qualifications.
+Admitted to the Supreme Court of New South Wales, Australia, 2000.
 Licensed as a Legal Consultant by the Rulers Court of Dubai.

 Areas of practice.
 IP.

-- Managing the global and regional IPR portfolios for a number of international and local clients, including one of the world's largest port operators and a well known luxury hospitality group.
+- Managing the global and regional IPR portfolios for a number of international and local clients, including one of the world's largest port operators and a well-known luxury hospitality group.

 - Representing a leading international car-rental company in relation to misappropriation of its well-known trade mark by a local business.